 Spoon the drained cucumber into a kitchen towel and squeeze dry.
 Add it to the bowl with the garlic paste and combine well.
 Set aside for 15 minutes or so, and go make yourself a cocktail 🍹.

-Then add the yogurt and white pepper and combine thoroughly.
+Then add the yogurt, white pepper, dill and/or mint.
+Combine thoroughly.
 Cover tightly and refrigerate for a couple of hours if you can wait that long!